-Taxpayers in high-tax states with large unrealized capital gains have always wanted to eliminate or at least to minimize their state income tax exposure on a sale.
-Of course, they want to achieve that goal without giving up the economic benefit of the underlying assets.
+Taxpayers in high-tax states with large unrealized capital gains have always wanted to find a way to eliminate, or at least to minimize, their state income tax exposure on a sale.
+Of course, they want to achieve that goal without giving up the economic benefit of the underlying assets!
 The same can be said for taxpayers in high-tax states with a regular stream of ordinary income from an investment portfolio.